 Visual images of a situation we’re already familiar with help retain points longer in our memory.
 They give us something easy to refer to.

-9. Make Your Examples Personal
+10. Make Your Examples Personal

 Another creative presentation idea is to personalize your talk for the specific audience you’re talking to on each occasion.
-Whether a prospective client, an audience at a conference, or a potential investor, you can always adjust and personalize your presentation experience to the specific audience.
+Whether for a prospective client, an audience at a conference, or a potential investor, you can always adjust and personalize your presentation experience to the specific audience.

 Give examples in your presentation that involve the audience and show how your solution will benefit them.

-10. Add Music!
+12. Add Music!

 This may not be common practice in most presentations you've seen, but it's been proven to work by science.
 According to research done by Ronald A. Berk of The John Hopkins University:

 And it isn’t new science!
 We’ve all known this for many decades.
 Case in point: can you think of how many movies you’ve seen in your lifetime that had no music?
 I’ll give you a hint: Zero!